tailscale/github-action/README.md

         authkey: ${{ secrets.TAILSCALE_AUTHKEY }}
 ```

-Subsequent steps in the Action can then access IP addresses in your Tailnet.
+Subsequent steps in the Action can then access nodes in your Tailnet.

 TAILSCALE\_AUTHKEY is an [authkey](https://tailscale.com/kb/1085/auth-keys/)
 for the Tailnet to be accessed, and needs to be populated in the Secrets for